Photos | Flyers

 Hi!
 My name is Tad Dreis.
 I’m a singer-songwriter, instrumentalist and music teacher.
 Following my graduation from UNC-Chapel Hill, for 3 years I played regionally in North Carolina, then toured nationally for the next 6 years on the college and club circuit.
 I’ve also released 4 original CDs.
 In 2011, I moved to Keene, New Hampshire, to be with my sweetheart who was attending graduate school.

 Guitar | Harmonica | Ukulele

 I love working with both children and adults!
 I began teaching guitar in 1999, and then expanded to offer harmonica and ukulele a decade later.
 In 2009, I also began teaching online via Skype.
-My online teaching has allowed me to help folks in New Zealand, Australia, Ireland, and Canada, as well as a handful of different US states.
+My online teaching has allowed me to help folks in New Zealand, Australia, Ireland, France, and Canada, as well as a handful of different US states.
 Please visit my teaching websites above for my rates and availability, plus free songs for students.

 My own music can generally be categorized as folk-pop.
 It’s catchy stuff with smart lyrics, heart, and a sense of humor.
 I lean toward acoustic instruments, but I’m not ruling out a synth-pop album yet, either.

 In September of 2009, I released my fourth CD, titled “The Reluctant Hook (and the day that caught it),” and I think it’s probably the best thing I’ve done, both from a writing and a production perspective.

 Many of the songs on The Reluctant Hook tell stories, and it features the most collaboration of any record I’ve done.
 I recorded it with my touring band, brought in some specials guests on cello, electric guitar, and keyboard, and then did additional work on my own for most of a summer at Arbor Ridge Studios, with my co-producer Jeff Crawford.